protocollabs/maparo-std/doc/control-protocol.md

 	# way as the info-request id.
   "id" : "hostname=uuid",

-  # the reflected sequence number from the sender
+  # the RePlied sequence number from the sender
-	"seq-sender" : <uint64_t>
+	"seq-rp" : <uint64_t>

+  # the RePlied sequence number from the sender - if available.
+If not
+	# nothing MUST be replied.
+	"ts-rp" : "<TS>"
 }
 ```